Updated: Oct 27, 2020

 For migraines: I've had them since I was small, and they are hideous.
 If I can feel one in the ether), I reach for Lush's Smell of Weather Turning.
 Petrichor and minty coolness.

 For Seasons: Spring comes in with Our Modern Lives 'Aquamarine - waves/wi-fi/clarity', another of the strings to Sarah's beautifully scented bow.
 It's a hit of sea in a clean, bright fragrance that makes me think of the oxygenating wake up of a beach walk.
 Love it.
 Summer is Wash Me In The Water, like a cooling hand on the forehead, this does the job perfectly.
 I love mint and this has it in the cleverest, least minty way possible.
 Autumn and Winter I tend to dive straight into cold-weather scents.
 Creamy Vanilla Crumble, mentioned above is a staple.
 Lush's Ginger is fantastic on a cold day, it's huge and warm and very pretty.
 I first tried it in the Cosmetics to Go days loooong ago when it came in a little crate.
-I'm also enjoying Bare by ånd fragrance.
+I'm also currently enjoying Bare by ånd fragrance, this company are doing beautiful environmental work and well worth a look .
 I spend a lot of time walking in the woods with my family, and this is a lovely reassuring, clean forest scent.
-Nice and calming.
+Grounding and calming.
+It has had lots of favourable comments, one of those scents that people want to sniff closer on you!
+Whilst we can't get out to our beloved woods during full lockdown, this is helping.

 There are more that I love, but these are my current list of heavy rotators.